IceGreb/Thesis/README.md

 # Thesis
-Pipeline for metagenomics data analysis and manipulation
+Pipeline for metagenomics data analysis and handling